skoppula/statium/README.md

 <b>STATIUM: smart scoring. promising proteins.</b><br>
 STATIUM is an ongoing project at the Keating Lab to quantitatively understand how amino acid sequences interact.
-This repository contains a user-friendly implementation of the structure-based statistical-potential STATIUM algorithm that scores how well two or more proteins bind at their interacting positions. <br>

-Specifically, STATIUM scores how well a certain sequence would bind to another main protein structure (e.g. variable residue positions of a ligand binding to a receptor). <br>

-There are three main parts of analysis with STATIUM<br>
+This repository contains a user-friendly implementation of the structure-based statistical-potential STATIUM algorithm that scores how well two or more proteins bind at their interacting positions.
+Specifically, STATIUM scores how well a certain sequence would bind to another main protein structure (e.g. variable residue positions of a ligand binding to a receptor). <br> There are three main parts of analysis with STATIUM: <br>

-1. Potentials calculations.
-STATIUM first calculates energy potentials for each position in your binding sequence.
-For example, if [residue 23 on chain B] interacts with [position 45 on chain A], the energy of each amino acid identity being at B23 (e.g. glycine would be there with scaled probability 0.34).
-This is done for each calculated interaction pair.
-In this way, all 'potentials' are calculated. `quickrun` is the simplest command that does this.
+1. <b> Potentials calculations </b>.
+STATIUM first calculates energy potentials for each position in your binding sequence. `quickrun` is the simplest command that does this.
 If you'd like more advanced control over your arguments, use the advanced commands with more parameters (`renumber`, `create_res`) <br>

-2. Sequence scoring.
+2. <b>Sequence scoring </b>.
 Using the above potentials, the `energy` command scores the binding potential of sequence. <br>

-3. Miscellaneous.
+3. <b>Miscellaneous </b>.
 Finding sequences with lowest STATIUM binding energy (`calc_top_seqs`).
 Plotting ROC curve given STATIUM energies and experimentally determined binding classifications (`roc`).

 For more information on the mechanics of STATIUM's analysis, see the lab's paper: http://dx.doi.org/10.1016/j.jmb.2012.05.022